-To switch between collection systems and water distribution working modes, select the Project ribbon and on the left hand side of the ribbon in the model type section, select "Collection system".
-Alternatively, in the setup view - General Settings|Modules section, select the collection system model type.
-In this way, the database could contain both a water distribution and a collection system model, with the relevant menus only activated when working in each mode.
+To switch between working modes, select the Project ribbon and on the left hand side of the ribbon in the model type section, select "Rivers, collection system and overland flows".
+Alternatively, in the setup view - General Settings|Model type section, select the "Rivers, collection system and overland flows" model type.
+In this way, the database could contain both a water distribution and a rivers, collection system and overland flows model, with the relevant menus only activated when working in each mode.